2Morrow-IT-Solutions/resource-hunter/README.md

 ## Usage

 1. Download the latest release from [Github](https://github.com/2Morrow-IT-Solutions/resource-hunter/releases)
+2. Extract the .zip archive.
-2. Add the excel file to the following folder Path: \ResourceHunter\bin\Release\net7.0\Input
+3. Add the excel file to the following folder Path: \Windows 64\Input
-3. Run the app and choose one converting option (*xml for Android, .strings for IOS, or both)
+4. Run the app and choose one converting option (*xml for Android, .strings for IOS, or both)
-4. After the process is done, you can find the converted files, for each languages, in the Output folder.
+5. After the process is done, you can find the converted files, for each languages, in the Output folder.

-## Technologies used
+## Libraries used

 - EPPlus (4.5.3) - Excel spreadsheets library for .NET